The following information will help guide new international students preparing to study online or by distance at Otago.

 Step 3 – Plan your degree

 Planning your degree might seem pretty confusing and you may not even know where to start.
-All students studying online are required to contact our Student Development team who will work through the best possible degree plan for you – so you’ll be confident and excited about your studies ahead.
+All students studying offshore are required to contact our Student Development team who will work through the best possible degree plan for you – so you’ll be confident and excited about your studies ahead.

 Contact Student Development: